Clay Poker Chips vs Composite Poker Chips | Poker Chip Mania

 What’s the main difference between clay and composite poker chips?

-Clay chips have a grippy, authentic casino feel and a classic sound, while composite chips are plastic/resin-based, typically heavier due to a metal insert, and more budget-friendly.
+Clay chips have a grippy, authentic casino feel and a classic sound, made through a compression molding process using a blend of materials.
+Composite chips are plastic/resin-based, typically heavier due to a metal insert, and are produced by molding plastic or resin around the insert, making them more budget-friendly.

 Which poker chips feel more like a real casino?